-- "Academic year" means a period consisting of fall and spring semester. (i.e. approximately 19.5 pay periods or 39 contiguous weeks). - "Administration" means administrative staff acting on behalf of the President and/or Board of Trustees. - "Board" or "Board of Trustees" means the legally responsible governing body of the Florida State University, established by Article 9 Section 7 of the Florida Constitution, acting through the President and staff. - "Bargaining unit" means those faculty members, collectively, represented for collective bargaining purposes by the UFF pursuant to the certification of the Florida Public Employees Relations Commission in Case Number EL-2003-038 (October 24, 2003) and reflected in Certification Order Number 1438.
+- "Academic year" means a period consisting of fall and spring semester. (i.e. approximately 19.5 pay periods or 39 contiguous weeks). - "Administration" means administrative staff acting on behalf of the President and/or Board of Trustees. - "Board" or "Board of Trustees" means the legally responsible governing body of the Florida State University, established by Article 9 Section 7 of the Florida Constitution, acting through the President and staff. - "Bargaining unit" means those faculty members, collectively, represented for collective bargaining purposes by the UFF pursuant to the certification of the Florida Public Employees Relations Commission in Case Number EL-2003-038 (October 24, 2003) and reflected in Certification Order Number 1438. - "Base salary", or salary rate, refers to the rate of pay in the faculty member's 9-month or 12month appointment contract and does not include summer salaries for 9-month faculty members, bonuses, overloads, supplements, or payments from non-FSU payroll sources. - "Board committee" or "committee of the Board" means any committee or subcommittee of the Board. - "Break in service" means a separation from the University (voluntary resignation, retirement, non-reappointment, termination for just cause, or layoff) that ends the employer-employee relationship between the University and the faculty member and lasts more than 31 days, following which the faculty member is rehired and treated as a new faculty member for purposes of computing seniority and years of service.
+A faculty member who separates from the University as a result of layoff shall not be considered to have a break in service if re-hired during the recall period, as specified in Article 13.5(c).

-- "Base salary", or salary rate, refers to the rate of pay in the faculty member's 9-month or 12-month appointment contract and does not include summer salaries for 9-month faculty members, bonuses, overloads, supplements, or payments from non-FSU payroll sources. - "Board committee" or "committee of the Board" means any committee or subcommittee of the Board. - "Break in service" means a separation from the University (voluntary resignation, retirement, non-reappointment, termination for just cause, or layoff) that ends the employer-employee relationship between the University and the faculty member and lasts more than 31 days, following which the faculty member is rehired and treated as a new faculty member for purposes of computing seniority and years of service.
-A faculty member who separates from the University as a result of layoff shall not be considered to have a break in service if re-hired during the recall period, as specified in Article 13.5(c). - "College/unit" means a college or a comparable administrative unit generally equivalent in size and character to a college. - "Continuous service" means employment at the University in a faculty salary pay plan (non-Adjunct/OPS) uninterrupted by a break in service.
+- "College/unit" means a college or a comparable administrative unit generally equivalent in size and character to a college. - "Continuous service" means employment at the University in a faculty salary pay plan (non-Adjunct/OPS) uninterrupted by a break in service.
 For academic year faculty members (9 month), one year of continuous service is equivalent to the nine (9) month employment period. - "Contract and Grant funding (C&G)" refers to contract and grants managed by the Office of Research - "Days" means calendar days. - "Dean" means the principal administrator of a college or of a comparable administrative unit generally equivalent in size and character to a college. - "Department chair" means the principal administrator of a department/unit.
 In the case of a college/unit that does not contain any department/units, the dean also serves in the role of department chair. - "Department/unit" means a department or a comparable administrative unit generally equivalent in size and character to a department, within a college.
-In the case of a college or school that does not contain any smaller administrative units, the college is considered to be a department/unit unto itself. - "E&G funding or "Education and General funding" refers to General Revenue (primarily Florida sales tax revenue), Tuition and Fees and the Lottery. - "Employee" means a member of the bargaining unit.
+In the case of a college or school that does not contain any smaller administrative units, the college is considered to be a department/unit unto itself. - "E&G funding or "Education and General funding" refers to General Revenue (primarily Florida sales tax revenue), Tuition and Fees and the Lottery. - "Employee" means a member of the bargaining unit. - "Equitable" means fair and reasonable under the circumstances. - "Faculty member" means a member of the bargaining unit, and "faculty members" means all members of the bargaining unit. - "Instructional faculty" are those members of the faculty whose regular assignment includes teaching one or more academic-credit courses.
+Typically, such faculty will be in the following job classifications: Professor, Associate Professor, Assistant Professor, Eminent Scholar, Teaching Faculty and Instructional Specialist. - "Months" means calendar months. - "Non-E&G funding" consists of funding from Auxiliaries, contacts and grants (C&G), and Local Funds (Student Activities, Technology Fee, Vending and Athletics).